 When you start working out, and when you start changing what you eat and what you put on your plate, you take control of your life.
 The changes in the mind are amazing.
 You become disciplined, you become consistent.
 You feel stronger, and as a woman, you feel empowered.

-You find out you can do anything, and it feels amazing.
 Is it easy?
 No, it's not easy, but it's worth it.
 I would definitely do it all over again.

 Paying It Forward